Cicada000/Cicada000/README.md

 3. Interested in table tennis and photography.🏓📷

-4. Know a little Python, HTML, CSS, JavaScript.🐍
+4. Know a little Python, HTML.🐍

 5. Aba Aba...